NEWZIK FOR LIBRARIANS

-There are two great benefits for librarians that change the game, so the librarian no longer needs to be involved in the process of copying bowings.
-The collaborative feature allows for the whole orchestra to access the whole set of parts and to be synchronized with any changes that the orchestra leader makes in real time during the rehearsal.
+There are two great benefits for librarians that change the game completely, so the librarian no longer needs to be involved in the process of copying bowings.
+The collaborative feature allows for the whole orchestra to access the entire set of parts and to be synchronized with any changes that the orchestral leader makes in real-time during the rehearsal.

 The layers feature allows the section to be synchronized on one hand, and use an individual layer on the other.
-For example, all the players in the section can see the leader’s layer including his bowings, and at the same time use their own personal layer including all the fingerings and annotations, separately from the other players.
+For example, all the players in the section can see the leader’s layer including his bowings, and at the same time separated have their own personal layer including all the fingerings and annotations needed.

-Old traditional scores that are being used have been passed along for decades, often leaving the pages in bad condition.
-Pages are falling apart, the corners are filthy, and old annotations and bowings have to be erased.
+Old traditional scores that are currently being used have been passed along for decades, often leaving the pages in a bad condition.
+Pages are falling apart, the corners are filthy, and you can see where the old annotations and bowings have been scribbled and then erased again.

 With Newzik this is a thing of the past.
-Enjoy new fresh clean content that can be imported, and create and save as many versions of the same piece you want, each one with different and non-destructive annotations.
+Enjoy new fresh clean content that can be imported, create and save as many versions of the same piece as you would like, each and every one with different and non-destructive annotations.